d11wtq/paas/README.md

-# PaaS
+# Hird

-PaaS is a RESTful web service that deploys and manages your applications on AWS following some of the best practices used by companies with years of DevOps experience.
+Hird is a RESTful web service that deploys and manages your applications on AWS following some of the best practices used by companies with years of DevOps experience.
 You keep your infrastructure within your own AWS account.
 You drive that infrastructure through code.
 We provide the means to do that.